 Some students are selected for review in a process called "verification."
 In this process, the Office of Financial Aid compares information from the FAFSA with copies of the student and/or parent(s) federal tax transcripts, W-2 forms (if applicable), Dependent or Independent Verification Worksheets, and other financial aid documents.
 The Office of Financial Aid is mandated by the federal government to ask for this information before awarding federal aid.
 If there are differences between the FAFSA and the financial documents, the student or the Office of Financial Aid may need to make corrections electronically.
 Once the FAFSA has been electronically downloaded, the student will be sent a letter listing the required verification documentation.
-The required documentation will also be posted on SMC Wired/Student Dashboard.
-Students should complete and return the required documents as soon as possible; financial aid awards cannot be determined until the verification documents are received and processed by the Office of Financial Aid.
-If verification documents are submitted and there are found to be incomplete/missing items, the student will be notified by email, and documents will be filed as incomplete.
+The required documents as soon as possible; financial aid awards cannot be determined until the verification documents are received and processed by the Office of Financial Aid.
+If verification documents are submitted and there are found to be incomplete/missing items, the student will be filed as incomplete.

-Once the complete documents are received, financial aid staff will review the information.
+Once the complete documents are received, the financial aid staff will review the information.
 If a correction does not need to be submitted and the file is complete, the student will receive an award letter and email notification.
 If the documents are received and a correction needs to be made to the FAFSA, the Office of Financial Aid will submit the change electronically.
 Once the correction is electronically downloaded and the information is correct, the student will receive an award letter and email notification.
 Sometimes students need to make corrections to the FAFSA before the financial aid office can review the information.
-In this situation, the student will be notified that he/she must make corrections to their FAFSA.
+In this situation, the student will be notified that corrections must be made to the FAFSA.